 Encryption of data has become an integral part of data security.
 Encryption can protect sensitive information and also provide secure network connections.
 Encryption generates a ciphertext from your original data, which can be decrypted by the intended recipient.
-This makes brute force attacks and Man-in-the-middle attack almost impossible.
+This makes brute force attacks and Man-in-the-middle attacks almost impossible.

 Encryption, as well as hashing, are both powerful ways to secure your data.
 A lot of people get confused with encryption and hashing algorithms.
 However, there is a subtle difference between the two.
 Encryption allows the recipient to decrypt the data, so you can get a ciphertext and again a plain text using encryption algorithms.
 On the other hand, hashing is one-way, so you can only generate a hash value of the content but cannot get the plain text content out of it.

-There are multiple encryption algorithms, but it is important to find one that is most secure and fits your needs.
+There are multiple encryption algorithms, but it is important to find one that is the most secure and fits your needs.
 Below we have listed some of the most popular and secure algorithms.

 - Twofish – This is based on Blowfish and is a block cipher.
 Twofish was designed by a team of cybersecurity experts led by Bruce Schneier of Counterpane labs in 1998.
-It has a block size of 128 bits and 256 bits and can perform equally well on smaller CPU or hardware.
+It has a block size of 128 bits and 256 bits and can perform equally well on smaller CPUs or hardware.
 This also has rounds of encryption to convert plain text to cipher text.
 However, unlike AES irrespective of the key size, this always has 16 rounds.

 This is unpatented and license-free and allows anyone to use it without any restrictions.
 This again is a symmetric key encryption algorithm and you need to use the same key for encryption and decryption.
-It is an equally powerful and extremely flexible encryption algorithm and was one of the five finalists at NIST to replace DES algorithm.
+It is an equally powerful and extremely flexible encryption algorithm and was one of the five finalists at NIST to replace the DES algorithm.

 - 3DES – This is also popularly known as Triple Data Encryption Standard.
 This again is a block cipher.
-This is based on older Data Encryption Standard- DES and uses the 56-bit key and has a 64-bit block size.
-However, 3DES is a symmetric key encryption and provides three times encryption.
+This is based on the older Data Encryption Standard- DES and uses the 56-bit key and has a 64-bit block size.
+However, 3DES is symmetric key encryption and provides three times encryption.
 So this would be a total of a 168-bit key.

 This is used by several financial institutions and a number of industries to keep their data secure.
 It is a more robust algorithm, but since this does a three times encryption; this is considered as slow in performance.

 - RSA – RSA is a very popular algorithm for encrypting data over an insecure network like the internet.
-It was introduced by three individuals Rivest, Shamir, and Adleman and hence the name RSA which is the initials of the three.
+It was introduced by three individuals Rivest, Shamir, and Adleman; and hence the name RSA which is the initials of the three.
 This was developed at Massachusetts Institute of Technology in 1977.
 It uses asymmetric public key encryption.
 It uses two different but mathematically linked keys for encryption and decryption.